prathila01/TemperatureConverter-1/README.md

-# TemperatureConverter
 # Temperature Converter App

 This is a simple Android app that converts temperatures from Celsius to Fahrenheit and from Fahrenheit to Celsius.
 The app is designed to be easy to use and intuitive, making it a useful tool for anyone who needs to convert temperatures quickly and accurately.
 This application was made for my academic.

 ## Features
-## The Temperature Converter app has the following features:
+The Temperature Converter app has the following features:

 Converts temperatures from Celsius to Fahrenheit and from Fahrenheit to Celsius.
 Displays the converted temperature in real-time as you type.